THE GENERAL DATA PROTECTION REGULATIONS

 Both are run by committees of Old Grammarian volunteers.

 The 1940s Association is based on membership involving annual subscriptions.
-Each year quarterly lunches are arranged for members and their guests and a magazine is published annually.
+Each year three lunches are arranged for members and their guests and a magazine is published annually.
 Data held is confined to that supplied by members when renewing their annual subscriptions or when applying to attend the lunches.

 The Reunion Committee organises reunions on a two yearly basis.
 It also publishes twice yearly newsletters.
 Its reunions are open to former pupils, without membership obligation.
 Data held is confined to that supplied by the former pupils when booking places at reunions for themselves and their personal guests or when requesting newsletters.